osklot12/IDATA2304-PROJECT-GROUP10/protocol.md

 ### Disconnecting

+_Requester_: __any node__

+_Responder_: __central server__

 Any node, both field nodes and control panels, can disconnect from the system.
 This event includes closure of the control process connection and triggering of some other events.
 The goal of a proper disconnection is to let all parties serving the node know of the event.

+There are two ways for a disconnection to occur.
+A __passive disconnection__ occurs when the connection to a node is forced to be closed by the heartbeat mechanism.
+An __active disconnection__ occurs when a node sends a request to the central server for disconnecting.
+Only an active disconnection will trigger this event, because it makes no sense to try to communicate with a node that cannot be reached.

 All messages in this event are control messages, hence only the control process is used.

-1. __Disconnection__: There are two ways for a disconnection to occur.
-A __passive disconnection__ occurs when the connection to a node is forced to be closed by the heartbeat mechanism.
-An __active disconnection__ occurs when a node pushes a message to the central server, telling it that it is disconnecting.
-The disconnecting node does not get a response from this type of message.
+1. __Disconnection__: The node sends a request for disconnecting from the system to the central server.
 2. __Notifying involved parties__: Once a disconnection is detected by the central server, the server lets the involved parties know about the event.
    - If a control panel disconnects, it will simply trigger an unsubscription event for all the field nodes it subscribes to.
 In other words, the control panel will unsubscribe to all its previously subscribed to field nodes, before the central server purges the control panel from its address storing mechanism.
    - If a field node disconnects, the central server will notify all the subscribed control panels.
 This message does not get any response from the control panels.
 The central server will then remove its NNRT for this field node, before it purges the field node from its address storing mechanism.

+After all involved parties have been notified, the central server sends a confirming response message if the node is allowed to disconnect.
+If the node does not close its control connection within 10 seconds, the central server will do it instead.
+If the note is not allowed to disconnect at the time, the central server will respond with an error.

 ## Connection and state